-Dátû Kirby is well-rooted in his culture and passionate about his heritage; he strives to decolonize Philippine history and democratize Ethnic Studies through knowledge and play.
+Dátû Kirby is an educator who is well-rooted in his culture and passionate about his colorful heritage (Kapampángan, Tagálog, Indigenous Áytá, Pangasinan, and Spanish-Basque-Portuguese Mestizo); he strives to decolonize Philippine history and democratize Ethnic Studies through knowledge and creativity.

 Kirby Pábalan-Táyag Aráullo is a Filipino American historian, content creator, and a renowned culture bearer.
 He is currently the National Coordinator for Culture and Heritage for the National Alliance for Filipino Concerns (NAFCON).
 Kirby is well-rooted in his culture and passionate about his heritage; he strives to empower the youth and serve the people through knowledge and creativity.
 Kirby is a Dátû and Lakan by blood but an Artist-Scholar-Activist at heart.